 - HSV has developed resources to assist health services who wish to undertake a group procurement project:

-If your health service is considering facilitating a cluster sourcing event for several health services in your region, a template for a cluster sourcing application letter is available.
+If your health service is considering facilitating a cluster sourcing event for several health services in your region, a template letterhead to request a HSV Directive is available within the above resources.

-For more information about cluster sourcing contact the health services Helpdesk.
+For more information about cluster sourcing contact the HSV Helpdesk.